Location: | In the eye |

 Choroidal melanoma: affects the choroids and the retina.
 Initially no visual abnormalities or inflammations are observed.
 At a later stage, the patient may experience complications such as blindness, glaucoma, retinal detachment.

-Melanoma's near the eye are mostly found in female dogs 5-6 years of age.
+Melanomas near the eye are mostly found in dogs as of 5-6 years of age.
+Melanomas in the eye are mostly found in dogs as of 7 years of age.

 Oncovet Clinical Research